 As part of obtaining reasonable assurance about whether the County's basic financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards, and which is described in the schedule of findings and questioned costs as an item 10-04.
+The results of our tests disclosed no instances of noncompliance or other matter that is required to be reported under Government Auditing Standards.

-Greenlee County's responses to the findings identified in our audit are presented on pages 11 through 13.
+Greenlee County's responses to the findings identified in our audit are presented on pages 14 through 16.
 We did not audit the County's responses and, accordingly, we express no opinion on them.

-This report is intended solely for the information and use of the members of the Arizona State Legislature, the Board of Supervisors, management, and others within the County, federal awarding agencies, and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the members of the Arizona State Legislature, the Auditor General of the State of Arizona, the Board of Supervisors, management, and others within the County, federal awarding agencies, and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
 However, this report is a matter of public record, and its distribution is not limited.

-Ester & Clapman P.C.
+Fester & Chapman P.C.